Kopano-dev/kapi/README.md

 ## Plugins

-Kopano API supports plugins.
-Plugins can be used to extend HTTP routes served by Kopano API.
+Kopano API supports plugins to its behavior and ships with a bunch of plugins to provide API endpoints from various data sources and different purposes.
 A example plugin can be found in `plugins/example-plugin`.

 ### grapi: Kopano Groupware REST plugin